 Transcript — an official record of a student’s work, showing courses taken and grades achieved.

 So the diploma is the final reward, the seal of approval, on the work that is detailed on the transcript.
 The transcript is the list of courses and grades in black and white on ordinary paper; the diploma is the ornamental affirmation of that transcript, written in beautiful script on fancy paper, that can be framed and put on the wall.

 The transcript is what colleges want you to submit when your kid applies for admission.
 It details the student’s GPA and number of credits, and colleges want to know that stuff.
-For more info about exactly how to make a transcript (yes, you can make one yourself), see How to make an Impressive Homeschool Transcript — everything you need to know, with a fillable PDF.
+For more info about exactly how to make a transcript (yes, you can make one yourself), see How to make an Impressive Homeschool Transcript — everything you need to know.

 The diploma, however, isn’t generally copied and sent to various places.
 The diploma is a one-of-a-kind document.
 It is not as detailed as the transcript, although it can show various achievements that the student may have garnered, such as the National Junior Honor Society or Summa Cum Laude.
 It mainly states that the student has completed the requirements of their program — the requirements that are spelled out individually on the transcript.
 Do you see the difference?

 Here’s a true confession: my third child never actually received a diploma.
 Yes, she graduated our homeschool high school — but no, she has no homeschool high school diploma, simply because I never ordered one for her, LOL.
 It hasn’t slowed her down a bit; she still got into college, obtained two internships and studied abroad while she was there, and was hired as a CPA after she obtained her degree.

 No one ever asked to see her diploma, y’all — not through any negligence on their part, but because the diploma is generally not used for any type of validation for future endeavors.
 That’s what the transcript is for.